Croats of Bosnia and Herzegovina: Education

-The first educational institutions of Bosnian Croats were monasteries, of which the most significant were those in Kreševo, Fojnica, Kraljeva Sutjeska and Tolisa, and later monasteries in Herzegovina, of which most significant are those in Humac and Široki Brijeg.
-The most significant people working for the elementary education of Bosnian Croats in the 19th century were Ivan Franjo Jukić and Grgo Martić, who founded and organized elementary schools throughout Bosnia and Herzegovina.
+The first educational institutions of Bosnian Croats were monasteries, of which the most significant were those in Kreševo, Fojnica, Kraljeva Sutjeska and Tolisa, and later monasteries in Herzegovina, of which the most significant are those in Humac and Široki Brijeg.
+The most substantial individuals working for the elementary education of Bosnian Croats in the 19th century were Ivan Franjo Jukić and Grgo Martić, who founded and organised elementary schools throughout Bosnia and Herzegovina.
 In 1887, many elementary schools were founded in Bosnia and Herzegovina along with the Order of Sisters of St. Francis, whose classes were led methodologically and professionally, so Bosnian Croat schools were, at the end of the Ottoman era and beginning of Austrian-Hungarian occupation, the same as elementary schools in rest of Europe.
 The educational system of Bosnia and Herzegovina during communism was based on a mixture of nationalities and the suppression of Croat identity.
-With the foundation of the Croatian Community of Herzeg-Bosnia, Bosnian Croat schools took the educational system from Croatia.
+With the establishment of the Croatian Community of Herzeg-Bosnia, Bosnian Croat schools adopted the Croatian educational system.

-At the same time, University Džemal Bijedić of Mostar was renamed to University of Mostar with Croatian as the official language.
-This university is the only one in Bosnia and Herzegovina to use Croatian as the official language.
-After signing the Dayton accords, jurisdiction over education in Republika Srpska was given to the RS Government, while in the Federation, jurisdiction over education was given to the cantons.
-In municipalities with a Croat majority or significant minority, schools with Croatian as an official language also exist, while in the territories where there is only a small number of Croats, Catholic centres perform education.
-Other education institutes are HKD Napredak, the Scientific Research Institute of the University of Mostar, the Croatian Lexicographic Institute of Bosnia and Herzegovina, and the Institute for Education in Mostar.
+At the same time, University Džemal Bijedić of Mostar was renamed the University of Mostar, with Croatian as the official language.
+This university is the only one in Bosnia and Herzegovina that uses Croatian as its official language.
+After signing the Dayton Accords, jurisdiction over education in Republika Srpska was given to the RS Government, while in the Federation, jurisdiction over education was given to the cantons.
+In municipalities with a Croat majority or significant minority, schools with Croatian as an official language also exist.
+In territories where there is only a small number of Croats, Catholic centres perform educational functions.
+Other educational institutions include HKD Napredak, the Scientific Research Institute of the University of Mostar, the Croatian Lexicographic Institute of Bosnia and Herzegovina, and the Institute for Education in Mostar.

 Language

-Croats of Bosnia and Herzegovina speak Croatian, a standardized variety of Serbo-Croatian, spoken by the people of Yugoslavia.
+Croats of Bosnia and Herzegovina speak Croatian, a standardised variety of Serbo-Croatian.

 Politics

 State level

-Croats of Bosnia and Herzegovina, as well as other two constitutive nations, have their representative in the Presidency of Bosnia and Herzegovina.
+Croats of Bosnia and Herzegovina, as well as the other two constitutive nations, have their representative in the Presidency of Bosnia and Herzegovina.
 The Presidency has three members, one Bosniak, one Croat, and one Serb.
 Bosniak and Croat are elected in the Federation of Bosnia and Herzegovina, while Serb is elected in the Republika Srpska.

-The current Croat member of the Presidency is Željko Komšić of the DF.
+The current Croat member of the Presidency is Željko Komšić of the Democratic Front (Bosnia and Herzegovina).

-The Parliamentary Assembly of Bosnia and Herzegovina has two chambers, House of Representatives and House of Peoples.
-House of Peoples has 15 members, five Bosniaks, five Croats, and five Serbs.
-Bosniak and Croat members of the House of Peoples are elected in the Parliament of the Federation of Bosnia and Herzegovina, while five Serb members are elected in the National Assembly of Republika Srpska.
-The 42 members of the House of Representatives are elected directly by voters, two-thirds are from the Federation while one-third is from the Republika Srpska.
+The Parliamentary Assembly of Bosnia and Herzegovina has two chambers: the House of Representatives and the House of Peoples.
+The House of Peoples has 15 members: five Bosniaks, five Croats, and five Serbs.
+Bosniak and Croat members of the House of Peoples are elected in the Parliament of the Federation of Bosnia and Herzegovina.
+In contrast, five Serb members are elected in the National Assembly of Republika Srpska.
+The 42 members of the House of Representatives are elected directly by voters, two-thirds are from the Federation, while one-third is from the Republika Srpska.